-SB: There are very few issues we don’t get involved with or take a position on.
+There are very few issues we don’t get involved with or take a position on.
 Our portfolio is expansive.
 What we prioritize, apart from workforce matters, is largely dictated by the external political environment and where there is opportunity to make progress.
 Maybe there’s a decision that’s going to be made soon, or a public comment period is open, and we are weighing in on it.
 And of course, we’re guided by the NASW Code of Ethics.

-NASW: So, what have been your priorities for the past 12-24 months?
+What have been your priorities for the past 12-24 months?

-SB: With the pandemic, a lot of our advocacy was making sure the workforce was represented in COVID relief, that they had access to PPE across all settings, that they were benefiting from public health emergency waivers such as telehealth/behavioral health, paused payments on student loans and student loan debt relief.
+With the pandemic, a lot of our advocacy was making sure the workforce was represented in COVID relief, that they had access to PPE across all settings, that they were benefiting from public health emergency waivers such as telehealth/behavioral health, paused payments on student loans and student loan debt relief.
 Social worker salaries and reimbursement rates have been a significant focus, as well as making sure that social work positions are funded, across the many settings that we work.

 We’ve also weighed in on voting rights legislation and human rights/civil rights issues.
 There’s been a concerted effort at the state level to restrict healthcare access for LGBTQ+ communities, voting rights and reproductive rights in legislatures.